-We first introduce the intuitive classification and criteria for CSVLs.
-Following the definition, SVL can be intuitively classified into three different types, collinear, coplanar and spatial (non-collinear and non-coplanar), according to the relation of spin orientations of equivalent valleys as shown in Fig.~\ref{fig1}, which can also be precisely obtained and identified by our SVL algorithm as illustrated later.
+We first introduce the intuitive classification and criteria for CSMLs.
+Following the definition, SML can be intuitively classified into three different types, collinear, coplanar and spatial (non-collinear and non-coplanar), according to the relation of spin orientations of equivalent valleys as shown in Fig.~\ref{fig1}, which can also be precisely obtained and identified by our SML algorithm as illustrated later.

-Besides the apparent geometric meaning, the classification of three different types has clear physical implications and can directly reveal the qualitative responses of CSVL AFMs to external fields.
-Taking spin current generation \cite{CSVL} as an example, the spin polarization of spin currents due to the collinear CSVL (Fig. \ref{fig1}(a)) will be mainly along the $z$ direction, while the spin polarization of spin currents due to the coplanar CSVL (Fig. \ref{fig1}(b)) will be in the $x-y$ plane.
-Straightforwardly, different types of CSVLs should be able to realized in the same AFMs depending on the positions of valleys, and the transition between different types of CSVLs can occur as the Fermi level $E_f$ changes.
-For example, CSVL will evolve from a collinear type into a spatial type or further into a coplanar type as depicted by the white and blue balls in Fig.\ref{fig1} (a) and (b), and consequently the spin polarization of generated spin current will change the direction from the $z$ direction to the $x-y$ plane.
-It is interesting that a direct transition between a collinear and a coplanar CSVL cannot happen but have to go through a spatial CSVL.
+Besides the apparent geometric meaning, the classification of three different types has clear physical implications and can directly reveal the qualitative responses of CSML AFMs to external fields.
+Taking spin current generation \cite{CSML} as an example, the spin polarization of spin currents due to the collinear CSML (Fig.~\ref{fig1}(a)) will be mainly along the $z$ direction, while the spin polarization of spin currents due to the coplanar CSML (Fig.~\ref{fig1}(b)) will be in the $x-y$ plane.
+Straightforwardly, different types of CSMLs should be able to realized in the same AFMs depending on the positions of valleys, and the transition between different types of CSMLs can occur as the Fermi level $E_f$ changes.
+For example, CSML will evolve from a collinear type into a spatial type or further into a coplanar type as depicted by the white and blue balls in Fig.~\ref{fig1} (a) and (b), and consequently the spin polarization of generated spin current will change the direction from the $z$ direction to the $x-y$ plane.
+It is interesting that a direct transition between a collinear and a coplanar CSML cannot happen but have to go through a spatial CSML.